2025 Graz school shooting: Related criminal offences

 On 11 June, a number of bomb threat e-mails were sent to various schools and train stations in Austria, including another secondary school in Graz and a kindergarten, leading to police being dispatched for security.
 Similar threatening messages had preceded the shooting and a potential attempt at copycat crime is being investigated.
 On 12 June, three schools in Stainz were evacuated due to attack threats.
 At least 30 false alarms related to school attack threats were recorded in Graz by 17 June.
 A 19-year-old Austrian citizen was arrested and jailed for one such threat.
+On 21 September, two girls, aged 14 and 15, were detained in Leibnitz for making shooting threats online.
+It was noted that as late as June 2026, social media posts on platforms like X continued to glorify the shooting in Graz and its perpetrator.